peteash10/2017-body-of-work/2 - Practical Areas of Interest.md

 ##Photogrammetry

 [Photogrammetry](https://en.wikipedia.org/wiki/Photogrammetry) is the process by which multiple photographs (or video frames) of the same object from different angles can be translated into a 3D rendering of that object.
 [Originally used](https://github.com/golanlevin/ExperimentalCapture/blob/master/docs/Photogrammetry-and-3D-scanning.md) to determine topographical heights from aerial photography this is now a common form of 3D scanning.
-The process involves identifting similar points in photos and calcuating their position in 3D space.
+The process involves identifying similar points in photos and calculating their position in 3D space.

 Interesting to me because photos as data and the translation from 2D to 3D.
 Also potentially very glitchy.